-Want to know where you can save energy in your home but don’t want to hire an energy auditing company to tell you?
-You can save money and do your own home energy audit yourself.
+Want to know where you can save energy in your home but don’t want to hire an energy auditing company?
+You can save money and a simple home energy audit yourself.
 Start by pinpointing these five most common ways homes lose energy.

 Locate air leaks